About Bovine TB

-Movements of cattle between two TB restricted holdings will only usually be considered where the destination herd is due to have at least two SITs at severe interpretation.
+Movements of cattle between two TB restricted holdings is only usually considered where the destination herd is due to have at least two SITs at severe interpretation.

 On receipt of a licence request, APHA will assess this requirement and if it is not met the request will usually be refused.
 If the requirement is met an APHA vet will carry out a VRA and if the risk is deemed acceptable a licence will be issued.

 Yes.
-We recognise that there will be a small number of movements of, for example, dairy heifers between TB restricted herds in the same ownership where strict application of this measure would be disproportionate to the risk.
+We recognise that there are a small number of movements of, for example, dairy heifers between TB restricted herds in the same ownership where strict application of this measure is disproportionate to the risk.
 If, after a satisfactory VRA it is apparent that the measure does not need to be applied, an exemption will be granted by APHA.